totalspectrum/spin2cpp/doc/basic.md

 Notes:
 Types INTEGER and LONG are synonyms and may be used interchangably.
 Types UINTEGER and ULONG are synonyms and may be used interchangably.
-Types LONGINT, and ULONGINT are not yet fully unimplemented/reserved for future use.
+Types LONGINT, and ULONGINT are experimental.
 Type DOUBLE is not implemented yet, instead being a synonym for the SINGLE type at this time